FoldingText/foldingtext.github.com/newsletter/index.md

 ---
 layout: default
-title: Mailing List
+title: Newsletter
 ---

-This mailing list is a low traffic way to learn about what's new in the world of FoldingText and Hog Bay Software.
+This newsletter is a low traffic way to learn about what's new in the world of FoldingText and Hog Bay Software.

 <form class="mailinglistform" action="http://sendy.hogbaysoftware.com/subscribe" method="POST" accept-charset="utf-8">
 	<label for="name">Name</label><br/>